 Like the sturdy stalactites we see in limestone caves, mineral stalactites form from dripping waters, except these waters are loaded with a mineral other than calcite, the normal cave stalactite mineral.

-I don’t know if you have ever noticed that in museum exhibits few if any specimens show a nice stalactite form, and I’ve never seen a large museum exhibit of just stalactite mineral specimens.
+Museum exhibits often have few if any specimens in a nice stalactite form.
 The exception to that is exhibits of calcite limestone stalactites as a representative cave.
 But these are designed to show how cave formations develop, not to show off a variety of species in unusual forms.

 In 1997, mining in the huge open pit at Ray East of Phoenix, collectors were treated to the discovery of a huge quantity of chrysocolla stalactite specimens.
 They were encountered in the still-active Pearl Handle Pit, where mining exposed a large open seam crowded with blue to blue-green specimens of chrysocolla.

-Instead of the usual solid chrysocolla-filled seam, this exposure was a large pocket arrangement in which had developed long, thick, sometimes curving fingers of chrysocolla from the copper-rich descending solutions.
+Instead of the usual solid chrysocolla-filled seam, this exposure was a large pocket arrangement where long, thick, sometimes curving fingers of chrysocolla from the copper-rich descending solutions had developed.
 There were quantities of tight clusters, sometimes with as many as a dozen or so thick fingers of the copper silicate in tight sub-parallel groupings hanging like stalactites.

-The size of these growths ranges from pencil thin to thicker than your thumb to the base.
-They measure from a couple of inches long to 6, 8, even 10 inches long and can be single growths or clusters of a dozen or more co-joined stalactites.
-Most taper from a solid base, sometimes greater than an inch across to a near termination width of a quarter-inch.
-Most of the chrysocolla stalactites are smooth but usually undulating surfaced, showing what I consider growth patterns as the shaft of the stalactite varies slightly in thickness, suggesting changes in the solution richness.
+The size of these growths ranged from pencil-thin to thicker than your thumb to the base.
+They measured from a couple of inches long to 10 inches long and were single growths or clusters of a dozen or more co-joined stalactites.
+Most tapered from a solid base, sometimes greater than an inch across to a near termination width of a quarter-inch.
+Most of the chrysocolla stalactites were smooth but usually undulating surfaced showing growth patterns as the shaft of the stalactite varied slightly in thickness, suggesting changes in the solution richness.

 An odd feature in these chrysocolla stalactites is that many of them were curved.
 When stalactites develop, they are under the influence of gravity and tend to develop straight down.
 But sometimes an outside influence like air currents or even the direction of flow of the invading solution can cause a curvature or thickening on one side of the stalactite that can influence the overall shape.
-What happened here I do not know, but the chrysocolla stalactites from Ray, Arizona, are very attractive, quite unusual, and different from most stalactites.
+The chrysocolla stalactites from Ray, Arizona, are very attractive, quite unusual, and different from most stalactites.

-Keep in mind that chrysocolla is an amorphous mineral, only crystallizing in microscopic crystals.
-One feature of these chrysocolla stalactites is that their core is not some other mineral as happens when goethite serves as the basis for stalactitic growth, upon which later-forming minerals attach.
+Chrysocolla is an amorphous mineral, only crystallizing in microscopic crystals.
+One feature of these chrysocolla stalactites is that their core is not some other mineral as happens when goethite serves as the basis for stalactitic growth.
 Most mineral stalactites start out with a goethite or other mineral core, on which the other species develop.

-The quartz points completely cover the stalactites and is often microscopic but brilliant and transparent.
+The quartz points completely cover the stalactites and are often microscopic but brilliant and transparent.
 The image of the blue chrysocolla stalactite is seen through the sparkling crystallized quartz covering.

 One of the most common stalactite mineral forms seen as slender stalactites is goethite.
 This hydrous iron oxide seems to have a penchant for forming stalactites where space allows.
 Goethite is a secondary mineral and is easily formed from solutions descending into open cavities in a deposit.
 The goethite may form stalactites that are not part of the original pocket solution.
 Such hanging protrusions can offer points of attachment for minerals in later invading solutions that enter the pocket.